 Table-top basket: $18.00 (Can be used as centerpieces for your luncheon or party)

-Beth Haverim Shir Shalom has available to our b’nai mitzvah families the option of having their child’s bar/bat mitzvah service videotaped (DVD) on their big day.
+Beth Haverim Shir Shalom has available to our b’nai mitzvah families the option of having their child’s bar/bat mitzvah service video recorded (DVD) on their big day.

 We have three cameras permanently installed that will capture the very essence of this important occasion remotely.
 Having these cameras installed enable us to eliminate the presence of the actual equipment and lights that have often been intrusive to the rabbi and cantor during the service.
 The company we have chosen to work with has been in business for many years and has come to us with a great many recommendations.